Betelhem-Belete/RS/README.md

 -> Each users has their own dynamic pages.

--> It uses google authentication api.
+-> It uses google api for auth.

 -> Its main functionality is